Codec Guide, your source for quality codecs.

 A:

-Change the output renderer.
-You can do that in Options -> Playback -> Output
+Change the video renderer.
+You can do that in: Options -> Playback -> Output -> DirectShow Video

 Try the different renderers until you find one that works for you.
 Restart the player each time you change the renderer.